mateus-sartorio/ssh-honeypot/README.md

 SSH is used mostly for the same purposes of Telnet, but employs strong encryption to protect all data transmitted between the client and server, which prevents eavesdropping and interception.
 Due to its strong cryptographic protections and additional features such as secure file transfers and port forwarding, SSH has become the standard protocol for secure remote connections, replacing Telnet for most modern applications.

-For this experiment, we are going to setup a ssh honeypot, that is, a decoy ssh terminal with weak credentials (commom username and password), and with the help of [medusa](https://github.com/jmk-foofus/medusa), we are going to try and crack the credentials with brute-force.
+For this experiment, we are going to setup a ssh honeypot, that is, a decoy ssh terminal with weak credentials (commom username and password), and with the help of [medusa](https://github.com/jmk-foofus/medusa), we are going to try and crack the credentials with brute force.

-### 3. Brute-force attacks
+### 3. Brute force attacks

 To make a brute force attack to a system means to systematically try all possible combinations of passwords or authentication credentials until the correct one is found.
 Brute force attacks become viable only if the attacker has a pretty good idea of all possible combinations that the credentials can assume, and their ammount is not impratically big.